 All other S.I. units are based on these units.
 You can obviously get square and cubic measurements from length ones, and volumes are just a type of cubic measurement.
 One millilitre is equal to 1 cubic centimetre.

 The metric system was first proposed by the French astronomer and mathematician Gabriel Mouton (1618-94) in 1670, and was standardised in France under the Republican government in the 1790s, its use being made compulsory there in 1801.
 They defined a metre as one ten-millionth of the length of a line from the North Pole to the Equator, going through Paris.
 It was intended that a gradian of Latitude should be 100 Kilometres.
 The centigrad (Kilometre) would replace the nautical mile.
 They got it slightly wrong - the poles are 10,002 Km from the equator.
-Now SI units are strictly defined using scientific constants, or in the case of the kilogram, a specific lump of metal (see above).
+Now SI units are strictly defined using scientific constants.

 Now most (all?) of mainland Europe uses metric measures.
 Australia changed to metric from 1970-1980, although informally older people still use Imperial quite a lot.
 Britain is partly metric, partly Imperial (see index page).
 America seems fairly aggressively non-metric (they describe their system of measures as U.S. Customary systems) apart from their scientists, of course, although I have been informed that the American Military also use the metric system.

 |Websites about SI units|

 Modern definitions of SI units|

 More information about SI units including their history

 Some people may be interested to know whether Britain uses metric or Imperial units.
 This is not easy to answer.
 Legally, at the moment (2009), Britain is mostly a metric country.
 The Statutory Instrument 1995 No. 1804 says so.
 But it also specifies exceptions, such as